Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **A, B, and E** ✅

-### Question-13 💩💩
+### Question-13 💩

 You have a GitHub repository.

 You create a new repository in Azure DevOps.

-You need to recommend a procedure to clone the repository from GitHub to Azure DevOps.
+<mark>You need to recommend a procedure to clone the repository from GitHub to Azure DevOps</mark>.

 What should you recommend?